 OPTIONAL: Consider using vivid, specific and unusual detail to bring to life the spirit of the location itself, and explore a character’s reaction to (or interaction with) the location.
 By the end of the flash, does the character realise something (about their environment, or a relationship or their status in/connection to the world)?

-Don’t want to miss this monthly writing prompt series?
-Sign up to receive them direct to your email in-box (and get access to exclusive offers on mentoring) here:
+Don’t want to miss this blogpost series?
+Sign up to receive each new post direct to your email in-box (and get access to exclusive offers on mentoring) here:

 Here are some methods for stretching your characters beyond their comfort zones:

-• Your character crosses a physical boundary of some kind (to go somewhere off-limits, forbidden or hidden)
+Your character crosses a physical boundary of some kind (to go somewhere off-limits, forbidden or hidden) OR

 Photo by Stewart MacLean on Unsplash